Slesa/launchy/trunk/Launchy_QT/readme.txt

 .
 Plugin event of Launchy coming forward.
 Plugins should be allowed to provide search results at that time.
 .
 Append to file plugin or .bat file or something

+For next alpha:
+.
+Expand on links, e.g. my documents in explory
+//.
+Maybe alphabetize lists of files?
+Hmm
+.
+Controly is too strict

 Crashes:
 .
 I crashed Launchy by adding qt4.3.1\bin, checking "Executables" and hitting "ok"